Allwrightben/money-pit/README.md

   - Sign up page contains:
     - A web form to sign up for a newsletter.
-    - First name, Last name and email are required fields.
+    - First name, Last name and Email are required fields.
     - Phone number is optional.
+    - The user can also choose how they would like to be contacted.

       ![picture of one of the signup page](documentation/signupform.png)
     - Also features a response page.

       ![picture of one of the signup response page](documentation/submit10.png)
     - Response page thanks the user and advises we will be in touch.
-    - The response page will also take the user back to the main page so they can continue browsing.
+    - The response page will also take the user back to the main page after ten seconds so they can continue browsing.

 ## Technologies Used